zulip/zulip/help/mobile-notifications.md

 !!! tip ""

-    If you see a banner indicating that notifications have not been set up, try [logging out](/help/logging-out) of your account and [logging in](/help/logging-in) again.
-This will help if notifications were set up very recently on your Zulip server.
+    If you see a banner indicating that notifications have not been enabled for your Zulip server, try [logging out](/help/logging-out) of your account and [logging in](/help/logging-in) again.
+This will help if notifications were enabled very recently.

 {end_tabs}